Higher complex structures: A spectral curve

 \begin{definition} We define the reduced punctual Hilbert scheme of the plane, denoted by $\Hilb^n_{red}(\mathbb{C}^2)$, to be the Hamiltonian reduction $\Hilb^n(\mathbb{C}^2)//_0 \mathbb{C}$. \end{definition}

 Since the reduced Hilbert scheme is a Hamiltonian reduction of a symplectic space, it is itself symplectic.
-It's symplectic structure is simply the one from $\Hilb^n(\mathbb{C}^2)$ with $t_1=0$ ($\mu_1$ only appears together with $t_1$ so disappears also).
+Its symplectic structure is simply the one from $\Hilb^n(\mathbb{C}^2)$ with $t_1=0$ ($\mu_1$ only appears together with $t_1$ so also disappears).

 \begin{prop} The zero-fiber $\Hilb^n_0(\mathbb{C}^2)$ is Lagrangian in $\Hilb^n_{red}(\mathbb{C}^2)$. \end{prop} \begin{proof} Since for the zero-fiber, all $t_i=0$, we see that $\omega= \sum_i dt_i\wedge d\alpha_{n,n+1-i}$ vanishes on it.
 Since its dimension is $n-1$ which is half of the dimension of the reduced Hilbert scheme, we are done. \end{proof}